 For more information on the full range of scholarships, including eligibility criteria for each award, visit www.edgehill.ac.uk/scholarships.

 The Fastrack Fund

 To apply for financial support from the Fastrack Fund, you need to complete our Fastrack Fund application form.
-A link to the online application form will be available on this page from Monday 10 May 2021.
+All Fastrack students will receive an email with a link to the application form on Monday 17 May 2021.

 You will need to provide evidence of your living arrangements, household income and anticipated expenditure on travel and/or childcare as outlined on the application form.

-The deadline for applications and all supporting evidence to be received is Friday 4 June 2021.
+The deadline for applications and all supporting evidence to be received is 6pm on Wednesday 9 June 2021.

 Once your application has been processed, you will be informed of the decision via email to the address provided on the application form.
 The outcome of your application will be confirmed and, if successful, you will be advised of the dates when the money will be paid to you in two instalments.

 Please note, if you receive a contribution towards accommodation costs, the payment of this element of the Fastrack Fund will be paid directly to the Hall Fees Team on your behalf.

 You will have the opportunity to apply for Excellence Scholarships or Sports Scholarships once you are enrolled on the Fastrack course.
 You should not apply for either of these scholarships prior to enrolment.

 If you wish to apply for an Excellence Scholarship or Sports Scholarship while studying the Fastrack course, we will categorise your application as coming from a prospective student (since you would be applying prior to the start of your degree).